The Eagle Has Landed (novel): Plot

 Posing as a wounded British Army veteran, Devlin makes his way to Studley Constable and makes contact with Grey, who arranges a position for him as gamekeeper in the country house.
-While awaiting further developments, Devlin becomes romantically involved with local girl Molly Prior.
+While awaiting further developments, Devlin becomes romantically involved with local girl Molly Prior after saving her from an attempted rape.
 In Germany, Radl selects members of the kidnapping team.
-He travels to Alderney and recruits disgraced Fallschirmjäger officer Kurt Steiner.
-Steiner accepts the mission, and is transported to an airfield in the Netherlands with his men, where they study Radl's plan.
+He travels to Alderney and recruits disgraced Fallschirmjäger officer Oberst Kurt Steiner, sent there for trying to help a young Jewish girl escape from the SS during the Warsaw Ghetto Uprising.
+Steiner accepts the mission to ensure the safety of his anti-Nazi father, and is transported to an airfield in the Netherlands with his men, where they study Radl's plan.
+Here, the team is joined by British Free Corps member Harvey Preston, whom Himmler sends as an SS observer.
 The team, dressed as Free Polish paratroopers and equipped with British weaponry, is then airdropped into Norfolk by a captured C-47 with Allied markings.

 Initially, the plan goes off without a hitch.
-However, one of Steiner's men rescues a young English girl and dies in the process; his identity as a German is uncovered, and local priest Father Vereker inform nearby US Rangers, who launch an unsuccessful attack on the kidnapping team.
-The Rangers launch another attack which is more successful, while Steiner and Devlin escape with help from Molly.
+However, one of Steiner's men rescues a young English girl from drowning and dies in the process; his identity as a German is uncovered.
+Local priest Father Vereker informs nearby US Rangers, who launch an unsuccessful attack on the kidnapping team, who are holding the villagers hostage in the parish church, resulting in the death of the Ranger commanding officer.
+Subsequently, Steiner releases the villagers as a show of good faith and is offered surrender, but politely refuses.
+The Rangers launch another attack which is more successful, wiping out almost all of the team, while Steiner and Devlin escape with help from Molly.
 Determined to finish the mission, Steiner allows Devlin to escape without him and makes a break for Churchill.
-He reaches Churchill but hesitates and is shot.
+He reaches Churchill but hesitates and is shot by military police.
 Upon hearing news of the mission's failure, Radl suffers a heart attack while Himmler orders his arrest for high treason.
-The narrative flashes back to the present day, where Higgins meets with the terminally ill Vereker, who informs him that Churchill was actually en route to the Tehran Conference when the kidnapping attempt occurred, and the man Steiner nearly killed was an political decoy.
+The narrative flashes back to the present day, where Higgins meets with the terminally ill Vereker, who informs him that Churchill was actually en route to the Tehran Conference when the kidnapping attempt occurred, and the man Steiner nearly killed was a political decoy.